Updated August 24, 2023

 - A histogram chart shows the data in a graphical form that is easy to compare and understand.

 - Histogram chart is very difficult to extract the data from the input field in the histogram.
 It means difficult to point out the exact number.

 - While working with histograms, it creates a problem with multiple categories.

 Things to Remember About Histogram Charts in Excel

 - A histogram chart uses for continuous data and determines the range of data with the bin.

 - The bins are usually determined as consecutive and non-overlapping intervals.

 - The bins must be adjacent and are of equal size (but are not required to be).

-- If you are working with Excel 2013, 2010 or earlier version, you need to activate the Excel Add-Ins for Data Analysis ToolPak.
+- If you are working with Excel 2013, 2010, or earlier versions, you must activate the Excel Add-Ins for Data Analysis ToolPak.

-This has been a guide to Histogram in Excel.
-Here we discuss its types and how to create a Histogram chart in Excel along with excel examples and a downloadable excel template.
-You may also look at these useful charts in excel –
+This has been a guide to histograms in Excel.
+Here we discuss its types and how to create a Histogram chart in Excel, along with Excel examples and a downloadable Excel template.
+You may also look at these useful charts in Excel –